xolox/python-redock/docs/index.rst

 Documentation for redock
 ========================

+Welcome to the documentation for Redock |release|.
 Redock is a human friendly wrapper around Docker_, the `Linux container engine`_.
 Docker implements a lightweight form of virtualization_ that makes it possible to start and stop virtual machines in less than a second.
 Redock comes in two parts:

 1. The command line program ``redock`` whose main goal to to be simple to use.